Creating an Outline

 Bad Presentation (ppt file)

-Guidelines (pdf file)
+Guidelines (ppt file)

 Tutorial Pages

 Lynda.
-(2014).
-PowerPoint tutorials.
-Retrieved from http://www.lynda.com/PowerPoint-training-tutorials/285-0.html
+(2024).
+PowerPoint tutorials. http://www.lynda.com/PowerPoint-training-tutorials/285-0.html

 Guidelines for the Effective Use of PowerPoint

-DiSanza, J. R., & Legge, N. J. (2005).
+DiSanza, J. R., & Legge, N. J. (most recent edition).
 Business and professional communication: Plans, processes, and performance.
-New York: Pearson.
+Pearson.

-Lucas, S. E. (2011).
-The art of public speaking (11th ed.).
-Boston: McGraw Hill.
+Lucas, S. E. (most recent edition).
+The art of public speaking.
+McGraw Hill.

-Paradi, D. (2000).
-Ten secrets for using PowerPoint effectively.
-Retrieved from http://www.thinkoutsidetheslide.com/articles/ten_secrets_for_using_powerpoint.htm
+Paradi, D. (2024).
+Ten secrets for using PowerPoint effectively. http://www.thinkoutsidetheslide.com/articles/ten_secrets_for_using_powerpoint.htm

 Critical Articles and Essays on the Effective Use of PowerPoint

 Godin, S. (2007).
-Really bad PowerPoint.
-Retrieved from http://sethgodin.typepad.com/seths_blog/2007/01/really_bad_powe.html
+Really bad PowerPoint. http://sethgodin.typepad.com/seths_blog/2007/01/really_bad_powe.html

 Parker, I. (2001, May 28).
 Absolute PowerPoint.
-The New Yorker, 76-86.
-Retrieved from LexisNexis database.
+The New Yorker, 76-86. https://www.newyorker.com/magazine/2001/05/28/absolute-powerpoint

 Schwartz, J. (2003, September 28).
 The level of discourse continues to slide.
 New York Times, Week in Review, p.
-12. Retrieved from LexisNexis database.
+12. https://www.nytimes.com/2003/09/28/weekinreview/ideas-trends-the-level-of-discourse-continues-to-slide.html

 Satirical Commentary

 Learning to love PowerPoint.
 (2003, September 11).
-Wired.
-Retrieved from http://www.wired.com/wired/archive/11.09/ppt1.html
+Wired. http://www.wired.com/wired/archive/11.09/ppt1.html

 Norvig, P. (n.d.).
-The Gettysburg PowerPoint presentation.
-Retrieved from http://www.norvig.com/Gettysburg/
+The Gettysburg PowerPoint presentation. http://www.norvig.com/Gettysburg/

 Tufte, E. (2003).
-The cognitive style of PowerPoint.
-Retrieved from http://www.edwardtufte.com/tufte/powerpoint ($7, downloadable)
+The cognitive style of PowerPoint. http://www.edwardtufte.com/tufte/powerpoint ($5, downloadable)

 Universal Declaration of Human Rights Resources